-The law provides that any owner wishing to sell a credit property may do so in the 15th year and beyond provided that the restricted use of the property is preserved.
-This is commonly referred to as "opting out of the program."
+The law provides that any owner wishing to sell a credit property may do so in the 15th year and beyond.
+If the property is sold, the restricted use of the property is preserved and a LURA Assignment and Assumption must be executed.

+If an owner wishes to initiate the qualified contract process, they must contact KHRC's Housing Development Division.
+During the 12 month qualified contract period, the property is posted for sale.
+If an offer is not made or a qualified buyer is not found, the property enters the three year decontrol period.
+This process is commonly referred to as "opting out of the program."
 Prior to 1996, most covenants did not provide the owner an opportunity to opt out and most covenants in 2009 and after also have eliminated the right to opt out.
 In the event a property's LURA allows an owner to opt out, KHRC will still continue to monitor the development until the end of the Qualified Contract period (see Rev. Rul.
 2004-82).
 Owners must continue to maintain data in Procorem, produce annual reports, allow scheduling of inspections through the Qualified Contract period end date.
 Further, if noncompliance was found prior to the Qualified Contract period end date, a response showing corrective action is still required by KHRC.